 The Free Fees Scheme

-If you are applying for undergraduate courses at higher education institutions in Ireland, you may qualify under the Free Fees Scheme by which you are exempted from paying tuition fees.
+If you are applying for first cycle degrees (bachelor's programs) at higher education institutions in Ireland, you may qualify under the Free Fees Scheme by which you are exempt from paying tuition fees.

 Do you satisfy all of the requirements below?

 If so, you can apply through the Free Fees Scheme and benefit from studying at university or college in Ireland without paying tuition fees.

 - You are an EU student or hold a refugee status in Ireland.
 [Learn who an EU student is]

 - You have resided in any member state of the European Union for at least 3 of the 5 previous years before applying for higher education studies.

 - It is the first time you are applying for undergraduate courses at university or college.

 - You will enroll in a full-time undergraduate course of at least 2 years duration.

 How do you apply under the Free Fees Scheme?

 Your higher education institution will determine whether you qualify under the Free Fees Scheme by the time you apply for the course or program of your choice.